This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 The remaining Arbiter disengaged from the King’s Guards, vaulted over the railing, and plummeted toward the broken city below.

 Lucan roared in frustration.
-Another prize overboard.
+Another one slipping through his fingers.

-No matter.
-She would have been a small trophy anyway.
+No matter, she would have been a small trophy anyway.

-In that moment, Toren’s body flared with power, his true speed.
+In that moment, Toren’s body flared with power as he fully primed.
 His nerves glowed blue beneath his skin, azure crystalline shards blooming continuously along his arms, legs, and face.
-They framed his bright blue eyes, growing and evaporating again and again.
+They framed his bright blue eyes, which grew and then evaporated again and again.
 The crystals were fragile like thin ice but sharp as razors.
-Lucan would never admit to the beauty of it.
-His pride would not allow it.

 Toren’s blade blurred, moving faster than Lucan could track.